Optical Sensor#

 when started :: hat events

-print [Object detected] ◀ and set cursor to next row
+print [Object detected] on screen ◀ and set cursor to next row

 Optical detects color?#